aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/DivingSpider.md

 1. A multiple targets water bubble projectiles throw

-Move 1 is always used
+Move 1 is always used.

 ## Pre move logic
 The following logic always happen before using a move: